kyma-project/website/docs/writing-blog-posts.md

 ### Link to blog posts and other files

-In your Markdown, use following snippet:
+In your Markdown documents, use the following snippet:

 ```Markdown
 [{TEXT}]({RELATIVE_PATH_TO_FILE})
 ```

-If you link to other Markdown files you can optionally link to particular paragraph, as shown in the example:
+If you link to other Markdown documents, you can optionally link to a particular paragraph, as in this example:

 ```Markdown
 [README](../README.md#development)